Heritage Creek Farm & Education Center

 Farmhouse - Lower Farm

 Our historic farmhouse was built in the 1882 and is used for a variety of farm related purposes.
-Inside its cozy walls you will find our Farm Camp Office, the Farm2Farm Telephone Story and the upstairs bedrooms are used for guest speakers to the farm.
+Inside its cozy walls you will find our Farm Camp Office, the Farm2Farm Telephone Story and the upstairs bedrooms are used for guest speakers.

 Farmhouse - Upper Farm